RivasCVA/react-native-code-editor/README.md

 | `highlighterLineHeight?` | Use this property to align the syntax highlighter text with the text input. |
 | `highlighterColor?` | Use this property to help you align the syntax highlighter text with the text input. **Do not use in production**. |

+> Note: You can import `CodeEditorStyleType` to type-check the styles.

 ## Important Issue

 There is a small ongoing issue involving the cursor unaligning from the text.
 This is due to the fact that a text input is rendered on top of the syntax highlighter text.
 This issue varies depending on the `fontFamily`chosen.